priya-gitTest/Candidate-Email-Manager_VIBECODING_Experiment/README.md

 🚀 Features

-Candidate Management: Add and track candidates with their details Sequential Email Campaigns: Send 3 automated emails per candidate with configurable delays Email Templates: Pre-built professional email templates for recruitment Queue System: Schedule and process emails automatically Email Logging: Track all sent emails with timestamps and status
+- Candidate Management: Add and track candidates with their details.
+- Sequential Email Campaigns: Send 3 automated emails per candidate with configurable delays
+- Email Templates: Pre-built professional email templates for recruitment
+- Queue System: Schedule and process emails automatically
+- Email Logging: Track all sent emails with timestamps and status
-Dashboard: View statistics and campaign performance SMTP Integration: Send real emails or run in simulation mode
+- Dashboard: View statistics and campaign performance
+- SMTP Integration: Send real emails or run in simulation mode

 🛠️ Setup
 For GitHub Codespaces

-Create a new repository with these files
+1. Create a new repository with these files
-Open in Codespaces - everything will be automatically configured!
+2. Open in Codespaces - everything will be automatically configured!
-Install dependencies:
+3. Install dependencies:

+   bash
-bashpip install -r requirements.txt
+   pip install -r requirements.txt

-Configure email settings (optional): bashcp .env.example .env
+4. Configure email settings (optional):
+''' bash
+cp .env.example .env
-# Edit .env with your SMTP credentials
+# Edit .env with your SMTP credentials'''

-Run the application:
+5. Run the application:
+bash
-bashpython candidate_email_manager.py
+python candidate_email_manager.py

 Email Configuration
 The app works in two modes:
 1. Simulation Mode (Default)

-No SMTP configuration needed
+- No SMTP configuration needed
-Emails are printed to console instead of being sent Perfect for testing and development
+- Emails are printed to console instead of being sent
+- Perfect for testing and development

 2. Real Email Mode

-Configure SMTP settings in .env file
+- Configure SMTP settings in .env file
-Supports Gmail, Outlook, Yahoo, and custom SMTP servers For Gmail: Use App Passwords (not regular password)
+- Supports Gmail, Outlook, Yahoo, and custom SMTP servers
+- For Gmail: Use App Passwords (not regular password)

 📋 Usage
 1. Add Candidates